 What’s an order book?

-Order book is an important part of stock and cryptocurrency exchanges organized as an electronic list by price level.
+An Order book is an important part of stock and cryptocurrency exchanges organized as an electronic list by price level.

 Depending on the crypto exchange, order books might consist of different pieces of information.

-Order books don’t necessarily show all the orders filled, but they rather demonstrate all the open orders.
+Order books don’t necessarily show all the orders filled, but rather demonstrate all the open orders.
 That’s how they might be useful in a way that they reflect where traders think the price is potentially moving, how much money is locked in open orders at certain price levels and if there are any probable support and resistance levels.

-So in what ways are order books useful?
+So how are order books useful?

 Order books on top of different crypto exchanges